TooTallNate/nightscout-ps1/Readme.md

 ### Setup on Windows

-Check out this blog post by [Scott Hanselman](https://twitter.com/shanselman) to setup for Bash on Windows and PowerShell:
+Check out this blog post by [Scott Hanselman](https://twitter.com/shanselman) to setup as a Windows Service:

 * [Visualizing your real-time blood sugar values AND a Git Prompt on Windows PowerShell and Linux